 TABLE OF CONTENTS

-The best way to realize value depends on the specific features of your operations, supply chain context, and region.
-As a general rule, look for tasks where it’s important to be quick and consistent, but there isn’t value above the level of competency – think capturing data or physically storing and retrieving inventory.
-Put another way, as automation can do more of the grunt work, employees’ focus should be on work leveraging unique human abilities such as emotional intelligence, creativity, and adapting to novel situations.
+To put it another way, think about how you can best leverage automation to do more of the low-skilled grunt work, to free up employees' time to focus on work such as quality control tasks, that require unique human abilities such as creativity, or adapting to novel situations.
 Dangerous tasks are also a good candidate for automation, as this improves worker safety and well-being while reducing risks and associated insurance costs.

 When investing in automation, knowing the right questions to ask vendors is important.
 Our Questions to ask Vendors guide provides insight into what questions to ask automation vendors and why they matter.
 Download your copy today.

-4. What technologies can facilitate or extend the benefits of automation?
+4. Consider what technologies and competencies will be needed to facilitate or extend the benefits of automation

 Want to learn more about this topic?